klerick/ng-pixijs/apps/example-ng-pixijs/ng-doc/pages/what-is-ng-pixijs/index.md

   - Provides the ability to define custom Angular components that act as wrappers for PixiJS objects.
 This allows using Angular's component and template approach to manage graphics.

 4. Support for Dependency Injection (DI):
-  - Full support for Angular DI within components, simplifying state management and interactions between components based on PixiJS.
+  - Full support for Angular DI within components, simplifing state management and interactions between components based on PixiJS.

 5. Control Flow in Templates:
   - Support for Angular control flow directives in templates, enabling the use of constructs like *ngIf, *ngFor, and others for dynamically managing elements in the PixiJS scene.